 The Sinners & Sweets Tour is the newest walking tour from Forbidden Vancouver.
 It features iconic buildings in downtown Vancouver and tasty treats.

-As of 2025 the tour has been running for about three years.
+As of 2026 the tour has been running for about four years.
 It was originally called the Monumental Scandals Tour and then the Hidden History & Sweet Treats Tour.
-As of 2025, the tour’s new name is the Sinners & Sweets Tour.
+Since 2025, the tour has been called the Sinners & Sweets Tour.
 It’s a terrific walking tour and highly recommended.

 During the winter holiday season, Forbidden Vancouver offers the Holiday History & Hot Chocolate Tour.
 It’s mostly the same as the Sinners & Sweets Tour (in the non-Christmas season), but with a winter twist!
-Guests can explore the history of downtown Vancouver with hot chocolate in their hands and Christmas decorations all around.
+Guests can explore the history of downtown Vancouver while sipping hot chocolate and surrounded by Christmas decorations.

 Visit forbiddenvancouver.ca for the official website of this tour and other related ones.
-And for the tour that runs from mid-November until the second weekend in January specifically (where a complimentary cup of hot chocolate is included), click Holiday History & Hot Chocolate Tour.
+For the tour running from mid-November through the second weekend in January (with a complimentary cup of hot chocolate included), click Holiday History & Hot Chocolate Tour.

 Holiday History Tour with Forbidden Vancouver